 While nitrate is present in processed meats as an added preservative, sourcing nitrate from processed meats is not encouraged.
 Consuming nitrate in its natural form is likely to protect against any potentially-harmful compounds.

 CONCERNS & CONSIDERATIONS

-form can cause mild gut discomfort.
+Beetroot juice, particularly in concentrated form can cause mild gut discomfort.
 Practise in training first.